ibm-cloud-docs/account/manageorg.md

   * To edit user roles at the org level, click the Actions icon ![Action icon](../icons/action-menu-icon.svg), and select **Users**.
     {: #listmembers}

-    Depending on how you want to modify the user permissions, select or clear the check box for a specific role.
+    Depending on how you want to modify the user permissions, select or clear the checkbox for a specific role.
 The roles that you can assign at the organization level are Manager, Billing manager, and Auditor.
 For more information, see [Cloud Foundry roles](/docs/iam?topic=iam-cfaccess#cfroles).

   * To edit user roles for a specific space, click the org in which the space is assigned.
 Then, click the name of the space.

-    Depending on how you want to modify the user permissions, select or clear the check box for a specific role.
+    Depending on how you want to modify the user permissions, select or clear the checkbox for a specific role.
 The roles that you can assign at the space level are Manager, Developer, and Auditor.
 For more information, see [Cloud Foundry roles](/docs/iam?topic=iam-cfaccess#cfroles).

   * To manage your domains, click the Actions icon ![Action icon](../icons/action-menu-icon.svg) for the respective org, and select **Domains**.
     {: #managedomains}